The Blues Brothers (film): Other works in the franchise

 In 1980, the book Blues Brothers: Private was published, designed to help flesh out the universe in which the film takes place.
-Private was written and designed by John Belushi's wife, Judith Jacklin, and Tino Insana, a friend of John's from their days at The Second City.
+Private was written and designed by Belushi's wife, Judith Jacklin, and Tino Insana, a friend of Belushi's from their days at The Second City.

 The video game The Blues Brothers was released in 1991.
 It is a platform game in which the object is to evade police and other vigilantes to get to a blues concert.

-In the 1990s, Film Roman was putting an animated series based on this film in the works, which was scheduled to be released in Fall 1997.
-The brothers of Dan Aykroyd and John Belushi (Peter and Jim) were set to take their roles as the titled characters.
-The series was ultimately canceled due to casting complications.
+In the 1990s, Film Roman was putting an animated series based on this film in the works, which was scheduled to be released in fall 1997.
+The brothers of Aykroyd and Belushi (Peter and Jim) were set to take their roles as the titled characters.
+The series was ultimately canceled because of casting complications.
 John Belushi's memory was dedicated in the then-upcoming sequel as his character was killed off.